-Deworm pets regularly.
+- Deworm pets regularly.

-Regularly wash hands, clothes, bedding and fresh vegetables.
+- Regularly wash hands, clothes, bedding and fresh vegetables.

-Freeze meats, including fish.
+- Freeze meats, including fish.

-When drying hands in the bathroom, don’t use a previously used towel.
+- When drying hands in the bathroom, don’t use a previously used towel.

 - Eat two cloves of garlic a day.
 It’s a natural antimicrobial, antifungal and anti-parasitic.

-Take an herbal formula with wormwood, cloves, and black walnut green hull.
+- Take an herbal formula with wormwood, cloves, and black walnut green hull.

-Take a digestive enzyme to increase stomach acids.
+- Take a digestive enzyme to increase stomach acids.

-Eat a mixture of papaya seeds with honey.
+- Eat a mixture of papaya seeds with honey.
 Pumpkin seeds are good too.

-Drink a tablespoon of bentonite clay twice per day.
+- Drink a tablespoon of bentonite clay twice per day.